-How can I have such a TAKE-CHARGE approach to finding a guy, but subconsciously never actually give any of them a chance?
+How can I have such a TAKE-CHARGE approach to finding love, but subconsciously never actually give any guy a chance to ever make it happen?

 The Story of the Pistachio

-One day, I was sitting at my dining room table and texting back some guy I had no interest in.
+One day, I was sitting at my dining room table and texting back some guy I had no interest in, go figure.
 As I sat there, simultaneously deleting guys messages one by one from online sites, I decided to grab a handful of pistachios from the jar on the centerpiece right in front of me.
-While ignoring other texts from the regular hopefuls, I began cracking open the pistachio shells and enjoying the delicious treats.
+While ignoring other texts from the regular hopefuls, I began cracking open the pistachio shells and enjoying each delicious treat.
 Some were almost completely open, with the pistachio just barely staying inside the shell.
 Others were a bit more closed, but just needed a little tug or two to get open.
 And then there were pistachios that were almost completely shut, looking really annoying to open, but definitely sized up still doable.

 A few minutes went by and I was now nearing the bottom of the jar.
-I noticed that all the easy to get pistachios were no longer there, and the only ones that were left were the ones with the closed shells.
+I noticed that all the easy to get pistachios were no longer there, and the only the ones with closed shells were left.
 Ugh, NOT the Closed Shelled!
 These are the ones everyone throws back in the jar because they are impossible to open.
 The ones where if you want to get inside that shell, you will have to risk breaking a tooth or slicing your finger open to even touch that pistachio.
 THOSE ones that are the inconceivable challenge with shells so tightly closed, they ultimately become unattainable.